getify/Functional-Light-JS/manuscript/ch9.md

 // [0,1,2,3,4,5,6,7,8,9,10,11,12,13]
 ```

 You might like to limit the recursive flattening to a certain depth.
-We can handle this by adding an optional `depth` limit argument to the implementaiton:
+We can handle this by adding an optional `depth` limit argument to the implementation:

 ```js
 var flatten =